Workation - Everything You Need To Know by Remote Year

 Workations have numerous benefits for your physical, emotional, and psychological health.
 They can increase your productivity and help you tap into your creative side at work.
 They also help you take a step back from the hustle and bustle of everyday life so you can explore the best that the world has to offer.

 Companies send employees on workations to help them feel appreciated and encourage them to pursue their passions and interests.
 It also shows employees that the organization cares about them and sees them as more than cogs in the machine.
 There are plenty of companies offering great remote roles on remote job boards.

 Where can you go on workations?

-If you want to work hard and play hard, consider going on a workation to Bangkok, New Delhi, Lisbon, Barcelona, Buenos Aires, or Budapest.
+If you want to work hard and play hard, consider going on a workation to Cape Town, Bangkok, Osaka, New Delhi, Lisbon, Valencia, Buenos Aires, or Budapest.
 These places offer great opportunities for relaxation, adventure, and work at affordable costs.